Contextual Thompson Sampling via Generation of Missing Data: Experiment details

-\paragraph{Semisynthetic setting} In the semisynthetic setting, $p_\theta$ is implemented to take as input the part of the task feature for one action $a$, $Z^{(a)}$, along with history for that action, and context $X_t$, to predict the next reward given $X_t$ and for action $a$.
+\paragraph{Semisynthetic setting.} This architecture is described by Figure~\ref{fig:architecture}.
+In the semisynthetic setting, $p_\theta$ is implemented to take as input action-specific task feature $Z^{(a)}$, current context $X_t$, as well as summary statistics of the history $\HH_t$ (discussed below).
 As displayed in Figure~\ref{fig:architecture}, the model architecture is as follows.
-We concatenate a DistilBert \citep{sanh2019distilbert} embedding of headline $Z^{(a)}$ with $X_t$, and also summary statistics of the history that take in $Y_{1:t-1}^{(a)}$, as well as an MLP embedding of $X_{1:t-1}$ (2 layers, width 100); the sufficient statistics described above are repeated 100 times.
-Then, this concatenated vector is fed into the final MLP head (3 layers, width 100).
+We concatenate a DistilBert \citep{sanh2019distilbert} embedding of headline $Z^{(a)}$ with $X_t$, and a summary statistics of the history (desribed below) that is repated 100 times.
+Then, this concatenated vector is fed into the final MLP head (3 hidden layers, width 100).
 Finally, the output of the MLP is fed through a sigmoid function to obtain a prediction for the probability that the next outcome is 1 (rather than 0).
-The other difference from the synthetic setting is that the summary statistics feed the history of $X_t$'s into a 2-layer, width 100 MLP before calculating summary statistics.